How to Use the Databricks Writer

 Catalog

 The Catalog you have access to is set in the Databricks writer connection.
-Setting a Catalog is optional but recommended.
-If Unity Catalog is enabled for the Databricks Workspace, then you will need to select which Catalog you want to read from.
 The Catalog you select will affect where you will be able to write to new and existing tables in the Databricks Workspace.

-When writing features to a table in Databricks, the writer requires a cloud-hosted staging location.
-For the Databricks writer, there is the option to use Amazon S3 or Azure Data Lake Storage Gen2 (ADLS).
+When writing features to a table in Databricks, the writer requires a staging location.
+For the Databricks writer, there is the option to use a Unity Catalog Volume, Amazon S3 or Azure Data Lake Storage Gen2 (ADLS).

 AWS: For instructions on how to connect to an Amazon S3 bucket from Databricks.